 Clear aligners aren't like dentures, where you can take them out and soak them in peroxide or whatever overnight.
 Nope, you're wearing those trays day and night, for 22 hours a day, so you're going to need a soaking cleanser that works fast.

-We're big fans of Retainer Cleaner from M3 Naturals, which you can buy on Amazon for $29.99.
-It works in 10 minutes to remove plaque and tartar while killing germs and bacteria that can lead to bad "retainer" breath.
+We're big fans of Retainer Brite, which works fast to remove plaque and tartar while killing germs and bacteria that can lead to bad "retainer" breath.
 It comes in tablet form, so you can throw a few in your go bag and soak on the go!

 5. Rinse, Foam, Seat, Repeat!